 Power and change can be volatile processes.
 This course allows students to understand and analyse them from an anthropological point of view.
 Topics may include topics as the tension between indigenous collective rights and individual human rights; the tortuous local politics of constructing identity; the effects of and reactions to globalization; the cultural causes and consequences of terror and war.
-Prerequisite: ANTH 220 or permission of instructor.
+Prerequisite: 12 credits ANTH or permission of instructor.
 Closed to students who have successfully completed ANTH 340.
 Three credits.
+Not offered 2008-2009.

-435 Advanced Indigenous Issues
+Advanced Indigenous Issues

 A course for senior students who want to use anthropological work to learn about specific issues of concern to Canada's First Nations people.
 Topics will change from year to year.
-Prerequisite: ANTH 330.
+Prerequisite: ANTH 331.
 Three credits.
-Not offered 2007-2008.
+Offered 2008-2009 and in alternate years.

-445 Advanced Archaeological Seminar
+Advanced Archaeological Seminar

 This course will examine various topics of interest to archaeologists.
 Students may learn about topics such as zooarchaeology, human osteology, regional settlement patterns and GIS, archaeological theory, chiefdoms, archaeology and society, archaeology and Canada's First Nations or Japanese archaeology.
-Prerequisite: ANTH 240 or 250.
+Prerequisite: ANTH 240/243 or 250/253.
 Three credits.

-492 Selected Topics in Anthropology
+Selected Topics in Anthropology